CHP RADIO SYSTEMS

 Photo credit Debra DiPrimio, Santa Clarita

-The first major order of new all-VHF FM two way radios was with GE.
+The first major order of new style all-VHF FM two way radios was with GE.
 The equipment operated on a single new 42 MHz FM channel pair, common statewide, later referred to as the "Blue" channel.
 These were two piece sets.
-They were commonly referred to in the mobile radio industry as "8th MO" and much later more commonly as "Pre-Progress Line" (starting in approximately 1945, a quantity of two piece GE sets which pre-date these units were purchased to evaluate the GE product.)
+They were commonly referred to in the mobile radio industry as "8th MO" and later more commonly as "Pre-Progress Line" (starting in approximately 1945, a quantity of two piece GE sets which pre-date these units were purchased to evaluate the GE product.)
 The Pre-Progress GE radios were very reliable, well liked, and many remained in service into the early 1960's ( when they were hopelessly obsolete.)
 Use of the old 39.78 MHz car-to-station frequency was gradually discontinued during the changeover to VHF dispatching beginning in 1950, and replaced by the new statewide 42 MHz channel.
 During the change-over period, it is presumed that CHP stations were listening on both the 39.78 and "Blue" car to station frequencies until all cars had the new 42 MHz equipment and were transmitting on 42.18 MHz.

 The GE radios were shipped and installed during the 1950-52 period.